 The department maintains a vigorous colloquium program in which well-known physicists present lectures on current research.
 Students are invited to participate in topical seminars offered regularly in each of the major research areas for the discussion of research results and for studies of specialized subjects at an advanced level.

-Graduate students in Physics have the opportunity to study and conduct research in close collaboration with faculty in the informal environment of a relatively small department.
-A young energetic faculty trained in some of the world’s top physics programs lead investigations in a range of research areas.
-Our faculty have been awarded 3 NSF CAREER Awards in the last 8 years!
+Graduate students in physics have the opportunity to study and conduct research in close collaboration with faculty in the informal environment of a relatively small department.
+A young, energetic faculty trained in some of the world’s top physics programs lead investigations in a range of research areas.
+Our faculty have been awarded three NSF CAREER Awards in the last eight years.

 Application requirements, including required documents, letters, and forms, vary by program and may not be completely represented here.
 The processing of your application will not be completed until these requirements have been met.
 Please, before applying to this program, always contact the program office to confirm application requirements.See contact information above.